Bensch/Schiendelman/_posts/2015-03-18-coming-soon.md

 layout:     post
 title:      Coming soon
 date:       2015-03-18
-summary:    Test summary
+summary:    In the near future, you’ll see writing here.
 categories: test
 ---

-This is a test post.
 There will be more here soon!